archerismybae/python-games/README.md

 # Python-games
-A side-project making simple python games
+A side-project where I make simple python games